 Costs related to this program are capitalized and are being forgiven based upon the average lives of the underlying assets.
-The remaining unamortized balance totaling \$231,575 is classified as mortgage loans receivable on the accompanying balance sheets.
-During the year ended December 31, 2019, there was no forgiveness amortization recorded, as all underlying assets have "lock out" periods ranging from 2 to 5 years, during which loan forgiveness is not permitted.
+The majority of underlying assets have "lock out" periods ranging from 2 to 5 years, during which loan forgiveness is not permitted.
+The remaining unamortized balance totaling \$3,726,554 is classified as mortgage loans receivable on the accompanying balance sheets.
+During the year ended December 31, 2020, forgiveness amortization totaling \$28,688 was recorded in the accompanying statements of revenues, expenses, and changes in net position (deficit).

-(11) PILOT Program -
+(11) PILOT Programs -